 - That’s it, now we have the latitude and the longitude of both cities.
 So, our dataset is now ready to use.

-5 Different Methods to Calculate Distance Between Two Cities in Excel
+How to Calculate Distance Between Two Cities in Excel: 5 Different Methods

 Finding the distance between two places will then enable us to determine the separation between two dwellings.
 We can estimate how long it will take us to travel between homes using this information.
 To find the distance between two cities we are using the above dataset we have just made.